 autonomous Co-operatives located in communities across

 Each Member Co-operative is entitled to be represented

-by 2 voting delegates at each annual meeting of ACL.
+by two voting delegates at each annual meeting of

 Elected by the delegates attending the annual meeting.

-The Board of Directors consists of 7 directors, or
+The Board of Directors consists of seven directors

-1 director from each of the 7 electoral districts.
+or onedirector from each of the seven electoral districts.